“I never imagined that my fun childhood frolics in lakes and pools would lead to skin cancers and a scary surgery

 We knew little about the dangers of the sun then.
 My mom warned me about getting burned.
 But it wasn’t cool to wear a T-shirt over your cute swimsuit — or a hat.
 And the tanning lotions we had then were designed to enhance your “deep, dark tan,” not keep you from getting one.
 Whatever protection they offered washed right off in the water.
+We were having too much fun to notice.
 At night, we slathered Noxzema on our burns while we listened to the Beatles.
 When our skin started to peel, we thought that was cool.

 I finally started to understand the consequences of inheriting my father’s Scottish-Swedish DNA.
 I learned my lesson and started to protect myself from the sun.
 But a lot of damage had been done.

 When I was in my mid 20s and living in Dallas, I noticed a scabby spot on my left thigh that never quite seemed to heal.
 My doctor said it was probably nothing because I was too young to have skin cancer.
 My instincts told me it wasn’t nothing.
 He took a small sample of the tissue for a biopsy.
 Sure enough, it was a basal cell carcinoma (also known as BCC), the most common type of skin cancer.
 The doctor took care of it with a simple excision and a Band-Aid.
 I thought that would be the end of it.
 I was wrong.

 “My forehead was the next target, and soon it became ground zero

 for a couple of aggressive BCCs that recurred after excisional surgery.”